relativitydev/file-migration-cli/README.md

 1. In the top level folder, right-click on the **Migrate.ps1** script, and select **Run with PowerShell**.
 2. Monitor the migration progress to ensure that all files transfer successfully.

-### Running reports

-You can generate a report containing information about the progress of each workspace.
-Additionally, you can use it to verify that the workspaces were actually migrated as expected.

-Use the following steps to generate a report:

-1. In the top level folder, right-click on the **Report.ps1** script, and select **Run with PowerShell**.
-1. Review the report displayed in the console window.

 ## Command-line reference